forayconsulting/google-slides-mcp/docs/google-oauth-setup.md

 ### "This app isn't verified"

-This warning appears because your app is in testing mode.
+This warning appears for apps that haven't completed Google's verification process.
+This includes:
+- Apps in testing mode
+- Apps published to production but not yet verified

-**Solution**: Click **"Continue"** (you may need to click "Advanced" first).
-This is expected for apps in testing mode.
+**Solution**: Click **"Advanced"** → **"Go to [App Name] (unsafe)"** to proceed.
+This is expected behavior and safe for apps you trust.

 ---

-## Publishing Your App (Optional)
+## Publishing Your App

-If you want to use the MCP server with accounts other than your test users, you'll need to publish your app:
+If you want any Google user to authenticate (not just test users), you can publish your app:

 1. Go to **"Audience"** in the left sidebar
 2. Click **"Publish app"**
-3. Follow the verification process

-Note: Publishing requires verification by Google, which may take several days and requires additional information like a privacy policy.

-For personal use, staying in "testing" mode with designated test users is simpler.
+3. Your app will immediately be accessible to any Google user

+### The "Unverified App" Warning

+After publishing, users will see a warning: "This app isn't verified".
+This is normal for apps that haven't completed Google's verification process.
+Users can proceed by clicking:
+- **Advanced** → **Go to [App Name] (unsafe)**

+For developer tools and MCP servers used by technical users, this warning is generally acceptable.

+### Full Verification (Optional)

+To remove the "unverified app" warning entirely, you can complete Google's verification process:

+1. Provide a privacy policy URL
+2. Provide an app homepage URL
+3. Explain why you need each OAuth scope
+4. Wait for Google's review (days to weeks)

+For personal use or small teams, the unverified warning is usually fine to click through.

 ---